How to book a bike on a French train

 The information on this page was last updated in May 2023.
 I regularly check to ensure there have been no changes to the policies of SNCF but we recommend having a quick look directly on their website prior to booking to double-check.

 The French rail network is extensive and is a great way to get to parts of the country with your bike and incorporate it into your trip.
-Before we dive into the specifics of taking your bike on the train we will run through the different train services you will see in France.
 There are four different types of services that you will need to consider and each of them has its own requirements when it comes to taking your bike with you.
 You may find some journeys will be a combination of train types.
-We have also included the rules for the Paris metro and RER lines, given many people arrive and depart France through Paris and may need to travel within the city.
+I have also included the rules for the Paris metro and RER lines, given many people arrive and depart France through Paris and may need to travel within the city.

 The first train service is the high-speed TGV.
 These trains travel between major cities at up to 300km per hour and are great for covering long distances quickly.
 They are also a great alternative to flying.
 Both 1st and 2nd class tickets are available and can be booked up to 90 days in advance.

 You can take a bike on any TGV service for free if it is folded or in a case 130cm x 90cm in dimension.
 In this instance, your bike is treated as normal luggage and no fee or reservation is necessary.
 Bikes are stored in the normal luggage racks along with everyone else’s luggage.
 TGV trains on some routes do have spaces for bikes that are not folded or in a case.
 For these services, you must reserve the bike space and pay a €10 fee when booking.